 If you would like to read more about the route, check out our article: Bernina Express Route: Chur to Tirano Train.

-Among the highlights of this route are the following:
+Among the highlights of the Bernina Express Route are the following:

 - Historical City of Chur – Switzerland’s oldest city and the gateway to Graubünden – one of the most beautiful regions in Switzerland.
 Chur is the starting point of the Bernina Express.